k2-fsa/k2/docs/source/installation.rst

   All you need to do is to setup the ``PYTHONPATH`` environment variable so that Python can find where k2 resides.

-  k2 contains of two parts.
+  k2 contains two parts.
 The first part consists of pure Python files that are in ``k2_source_tree/k2/python/k2``.
 The second part is the C++ part, which has been compiled into a bunch of shared libraries that can be invoked from Python.
 These libraries are saved in `k2_build_tree/build/lib`.